 Au Petit Cordon Bleu went through some considerable expansion, with a restaurant being opened later into the year of 1953 and a large demonstration kitchen on the opposite side of the lane appearing in 1959, but one of the most noteable dates is 1968, when the school moved to a specially designed building, 114 Marylebone Lane.

 In 1984, André Cointreau was appointed president and CEO of Le Cordon Bleu, where he was then able to purchase the London school in 1990.
-During his thirty years of leadership, Le Cordon Bleu has become one of the foremost training institutions in the world, and maintains a presence of 50 schools in 20 countries, training over 20,000 students of more than 70 different nationalities every year.
+During his thirty years of leadership, Le Cordon Bleu has become one of the foremost training institutions in the world, and maintains a presence of over 25 schools in more than 18 countries, training over 20,000 students of more than 130 different nationalities every year.

 From Marylebone to Bloomsbury Square